HolmlundWilliam/PI-RADS_Segmentation/README.md

 ## HERO

-Later this fall, the model will be available in the free version of *HERO* (www.heroimaging.com) - a graphical programming platform that enables complex image analysis, in an easy and interactive way.
+In the autumn of 2022, the model will be available in the free version of *HERO* (www.heroimaging.com) - a graphical programming platform that enables complex image analysis, in an easy and interactive way.

-This will be the easiest and most straight-forward way of using the model - although some patience is still needed.
+This will be the easiest and most straight-forward way of using the model.

 The model takes a T2 MRI prostate (DICOM) image as input and returns a segmented multilabel (DICOM) image with the anatomical zones as output - which can also easily be separated into individual RTSTRUCTs.